Work hunting isn’t just about your resume - timing matters, too. A lot of people ask questions like "How early should you apply for a job?"

 When you're planning to move to a new city or country, it's smart to start putting in for a job 3-6 months in advance.

 - 3-6 months: This is the sweet spot.
-If you're relocating, this window allows you to schedule interviews and negotiate offers.
+If you're relocating, this window allows you to schedule interviews and negotiate salary and offers.
 You can also handle the logistics and possibly attending in-person assessments.

 - 2-3 months: This could still work if your move is more immediate, but be aware that it may leave you with fewer options.
 Some employers might prefer to hire applicants who are already local.